abecam/CVGA/content/studios/_index.md

   showSummary: false
   showLikes: false
   showViews: false

-tags: ["friends"]
+tags: ["studios", "games"]
 ---

 {{< lead >}}
-The friends of the Collective.
+The studios of the Collective and their games.
 {{< /lead >}}

 ---